stefoostveen/retrophone/README.md

 # RetroPhone
-This project converts a raspberry pi rotary phone into a sip client
+This project converts a raspberry pi rotary phone into a sip client.
+The specific phone is a Heemaf type 1955 bakelite rotary phone, produced for the dutch PTT.

 ## Installation instructions